haracane/haracane.github.io/_posts/2014-09-11-capybara-sheet.md

       it { should have_select("select", selected: "option") }

       feature "fill in form" do
-        before do
+        scenario do
           fill_in "title", with: "title"
           select  "option", from: "select"
           choose "checkbox-label"
-        end

-        feature "submit" do
-          scenario do
           click_on "submit"
           ...
         end
-        end
-      end
-    end

-    feature "sign out" do
-      scenario do
-        logout
-        ...
       end
     end
   end